MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 4.)
 The [**shadow bytes**](.\asan-shadowbytes.md) that correspond to the address used in the overflowing store, indicate 13 bytes (8 + 5) were explicitly allocated for the alloca.

 **Note:**  The call stack is converted to function names through the [LLVM symbolizer](https://llvm.org/docs/CommandGuide/llvm-symbolizer.html).
-The Address Sanitizer creates the resto of the report based on its context, the shadow bytes, and meta-data the compiler produces.
+The Address Sanitizer creates the rest of of the report based on its context, the shadow bytes, and meta-data the compiler produces.

 ### IDE